AleoNet/snarkOS/README.md

 ## 4. Testnet2 FAQs

+### 1. My node is unable to compile.

+- Ensure your machine has `Rust v1.56+` installed.
+Instructions to [install Rust can be found here.](https://www.rust-lang.org/tools/install)
+- If large errors appear during compilation, try running `cargo clean`.
+- Ensure snarkOS is started using `./run-client.sh` or `./run-miner.sh`.

-### 1. The node is unable to connect to peers on the network.
+### 2. My node is unable to connect to peers on the network.

 - Ensure ports `4132/tcp` and `3032/tcp` are open on your router and OS firewall.
-- Ensure snarkOS is started using `run-client.sh` or `run-miner.sh`
+- Ensure snarkOS is started using `./run-client.sh` or `./run-miner.sh`.

 ## 5. Command Line Interface